As providers of corporate language training, we hear comments and questions like these all the time:

 YEARS 4 & 5

 The employee now has strong communication skills.
 No more language training is needed, and no time is being wasted.
-Your cost for these years?
+Your corporate language training cost for these years?
 Zero.

 That’s not even taking into the account the cost of a potential failed relocation and of all the employee’s contributions that you’d be missing out on due to his lack of fluency.
 Language training builds collaboration, productivity and trust.